awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Once the subgraph is extracted, you will need to prepare it as the payload of different APIs for `invoke models for real-time inference
 <https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints-test-endpoints.html#realtime-endpoints-test-endpoints-api>`_.
-GraphStorm defines a :ref:`specification of the payload contents <rt-request_payload-spec>` for your reference.
+GraphStorm defines a :ref:`specification of the payload contents <rt-request-payload-spec>` for your reference.

 Below is an example payload JSON object for node classification inference.